-Arm restraints are put on the arms of infants and young children following certain types of surgery.
-The restraints are worn to prevent the child from bending his elbows and touching the surgical repair.
-The restraints must be worn until the doctor tells you it is safe to remove them.
+Elbow immobilizers (also known as welcome sleeves) are put on the arms of infants and young children following certain types of surgeries or procedures.
+The welcome sleeves are worn to prevent the child from bending their elbows and touching the surgical repair or important medical device.
+The welcome sleeves must be worn until the doctor tells you it is safe to remove them.

 Caring for Your Child

-- Be sure you have the correct size (infant or child).
+- Be sure you have the correct size of welcome sleeves (infant or child).

-- Put your child's shirt on first and put the arm restraints on over the shirt.
+- Put your child's shirt on first and put the welcome sleeves on over the shirt.

-- The restraints should keep the elbows from bending.
+- The welcome sleeves should keep the elbows from bending.

-- If the child's fingers turn cold, it means the restraints are too tight and you need to loosen or adjust them.
+- If the child's fingers turn cold, it means the welcome sleeves are too tight and you need to loosen or adjust them.

-- If the restraints are too loose or tight, adjust them so they fit snugly.
+- If the welcome sleeves are too loose or tight, adjust them so they fit snugly.

-- If the skin under the arms is red and the adjustment does not help, you may use a little cotton padding to keep the restraints from rubbing the skin when the child moves.
+- If the skin under the arms is red and the adjustment does not help, you may use a little cotton padding to keep the welcome sleeves from rubbing the skin when the child moves.

-- Remove the arm restraints at bath time and 2 or 3 times during the day when you can closely supervise your child.
+- Remove the welcome sleeves at bath time and 2 or 3 times during the day when you can closely supervise your child.

-- While the restraints are off, move the child’s arms around so they do not become stiff.
+- While the welcome sleeves are off, move the child’s arms around so they do not become stiff.

 - When you bathe your child, look at the skin for reddened areas, especially on the arms, underarms, neck, chest and back.
 If the skin is chafed or red, apply a little baby lotion.

-CAUTION: Never leave your child alone when the restraints are off.
-The surgical repair can be ruined quickly if your child's hands are free.
+CAUTION: Never leave your child alone when the welcome sleeves are off.
+The surgical repair can be ruined quickly or the medical device removed if your child's hands are free.

-Play is very important to your child and he should be encouraged to play.
-Although your child's arm movements are limited because of his arm restraints, he can enjoy many activities.
-Here are a few suggestions that may help you think of things to do:
+Play is very important to your child and they should be encouraged to play.
+Although your child's arm movements are limited because of the welcome sleeves, they can enjoy many activities.
+Here are a few suggestions that may help you think of things to do.

 You will need a small piece of sponge, paper, thick water paint and a paint dish.
 Ask your child to dip the sponge in the paint dish and dab or rub it on the paper to make a picture.